Preserve Your Parental Rights, Protect The Interests Of Your Children

 - Property settlement agreements that address custody, parenting time and the ability to relocate out of the state

 The standards for relocating with a child are constantly evolving.
-Laurie Bernstein, stays up to date on the latest cases and trends so that she can provide relevant, straightforward advice to her clients.
+Laurie Bernstein stays up to date on the latest cases and trends so that she can provide relevant, straightforward advice to her clients.
 She will go to battle for her clients, fighting to protect their rights and helping them achieve their goals.

-Contact A Summit Parenting Time Attorney
+Contact A New Jersey Parenting Time Attorney

-To schedule a confidential consultation with an experienced Essex County child custody attorney, contact The Law Office of Laurie A. Bernstein, P.C., at 973-567-3591 or email for additional information.
-Attorney Bernstein serves the Central and northern counties of New Jersey.
+To schedule a confidential consultation with an experienced Essex County child custody attorney, contact The Law Office of Laurie A. Bernstein, P.C. at 973-567-3591 or email for additional information.
+Attorney Bernstein serves the central and northern counties of New Jersey.